ryan-mcclue/ryan-mcclue/src/knowledge.md

 Conceivable for 25us of work in an ISR.
 * ISR latency
 * Cycle count
-* Time I/O line gpio_high/low in oscilloscope
+* Time I/O line gpio_high/low on oscilloscope
   Combine several times to DAC output

 Power:
-Identify states of operation, how long in each and what active component current draw is.
-Better to use power monitor over just component datasheet

-For low power, sometimes highspeed more power hungry WiFI better as active for shorter period of time than LoRa.
-UDP much better as no 3-way handshake.
-Balance between compression for speed or resultant size.

-Perhaps variable power at 2V for 3.3V to test in low power situations

-Seems that common to sleep at end of superloop and wait for an interrupt to occur?
+* Peripheral clock source can affect power.
+  Faster frequency and/or more accurate clock like a crystal over an oscillator, more power.

-For low power, sleep has to be at forefront (long and as deep as possible) We don't explicitly wait for things to happen
+* For low power, sleep for as long and deep as possible Light/suspend-to-ram (low milliamp to microamp)
-More concerned with peripherals, rather than actual core

-Reduce power by reducing:
-  * Voltage, Resistance (component selection, e.g. less components in sensor)
-  * Current (less code)
-  * Time (slowly, sleep)

-Light sleep (low milliamp to microamp)
-Deep sleep (microamp)
+  Deep (interrupts; microamp)
-Hibernate (nanoamp; here things like cleanliness of board matter, e.g. flux)

-Low Power Questions (At Start):
-1. How big battery can fit and what price?
-11mm x 4mm ($5)
-Found 40mAh, 3.7V
-2. How long must unit work between charging?
-At least 24 hours
-System can average (0.004 / 24) mA
-3. What are estimated pieces of system? oled (12mA, 0), accelerometer (0.165mA, 0.006mA), battery
-on state last (), sleep state last ()
-We see that cannot be on all the time, as average current less than what battery can provide
-4. Resultant restrictions
-Tweak on percentage until average current usage is within bounds Screen only on 5% of time

-Low Power Questions (At End):
-1. Different states device can be in? on, light sleep
-2. How long in each state
-on 5 seconds every 5 minutes, i.e:
-on (5seconds, 0.02), sleep (300seconds, 0.98)
-3. How much current in each state on (12mA), sleep (0.14mA)
-4. How long device last on 40mAh battery?
-(0.004) / ((0.12 * 0.02) + (0.00014 * 0.98)) hours
+  Hibernate (rtc; nanoamp)
+* Lower voltage component selection

-Always use internal pull-ups if possible (sometimes not because too weak), so can disable for lower power
+* Use internal pull-ups if possible so can disable for low power

 Size:
 * Map file for RAM/Flash contents